-Learn About The EEOC And How You Can File A Claim In California
+Learn About The EEOC And How You Can File A Claim Against Your Employer.

 Many employers with at least 15 workers (20 workers in age discrimination cases) are protected by EEOC laws in California.
 Also included are most trade unions and job agencies.
 All forms of job conditions are protected by the legislation, including recruiting, termination, promotions, abuse, training, salaries, and benefits.